nardaxxx/askthroughyou/README.md

 ## License

-DPNN Network License v1.0 — code is free, network participation requires registration.
+Ask Through You Network License v1.0 — code is free, commercial use requires written permission, humanitarian use is free with Human Flag acknowledgment.

+See `LICENSE` file for full terms.

 ---